barafael/markdown-tools/README.md

 - [ ] Local file link replacer: Simple replacer that allows opening files (link linkify.toml in the demo.md as an example)

 - [ ] wildly improve the demo.md

+- [x] support wrapping playground text with predefined wrappers like main, anyhow-main, and tokio-anyhow-main

+- [ ] make the generated buttons never have focus